romit18/fetch-data-engine/README.md

 We could configure different environments using ArgoCD and deploy these artifacts to production by having multi-load balancers using something like Ingress and Traefik.

+We can even produce executables easily using graalVM if we do not want to run the service again and again.

 I have used base64 encoding/decoding for masking.
 ## Micronaut 4.1.0 Documentation